Every September, “No Simp September” arrives – a month that always receives attention, and one that can prove to be challenging for anyone partaking.

-2020 hasn’t given us much to celebrate about, but the word “simp” has proven a consolation for many.
-This powerful word has not only made millions laugh, but it now has its very own month.
+The year 2020 didn’t give us much to celebrate about, but the word “simp” proved to be a consolation for many.
+This powerful word has not only made millions laugh, but eventually had a whole month dedicated to it.

-In this article, we look at everything that one needs to know about the month ahead – known as “No Simp September”.
+“No Simp September” has been trending on social media in recent days.
+In this article, we look at everything that one needs to know about the month ahead.

 What is a Simp?